John Henry Faulk

-John Henry Faulk (August 21, 1913 – April 9, 1990) was an American storyteller and radio show host.
-His successful lawsuit against the entertainment industry helped to bring an end to the Hollywood blacklist.
+John Henry Faulk (August 21, 1913 – April 9, 1990) was an American storyteller, humorist, and radio show host.
+His successful lawsuit against the entertainment industry helped bring an end to the Hollywood blacklist.

 Early life

 John Henry Faulk was born in Austin, Texas, to Methodist parents Henry Faulk and his wife Martha Miner Faulk.
 John Henry had four siblings.

 Faulk spent his childhood years in Austin in the noted Victorian house Green Pastures.
 A journalist acquaintance from Austin has written that the two of them came from "extremely similar family backgrounds – the old Southern wealth with rich heritage and families dedicated to civil rights long before it was hip to fight racism."

 Education and military service

 Faulk enrolled at the University of Texas in Austin in 1932.
 He became a protégé of J. Frank Dobie, Walter Prescott Webb, Roy Bedichek, and Mody C. Boatright, enabling Faulk to hone his skills as a folklorist.
 He earned a master's degree in folklore with his thesis "Ten Negro Sermons".
 He further began to craft his oratory style as a part-time English teacher at the university 1940–1942, relating Texas folk tales peppered with his gift of character impersonations.

 He was initially unfit for service with the United States Army because of an eye problem.
 Instead, Faulk joined the Merchant Marine in 1942 for a one-year stint, spending 1943 in Cairo, Egypt, serving the American Red Cross.
 World War II had caused the United States Army to relax its enlistment standards, and Faulk finally enlisted in 1944.
 He served as a medic at Camp Swift, Texas.
 During this period, Faulk also joined the American Civil Liberties Union.